 -

-- Where to Create Vectors: Adobe Illustrator is the industry-standard software for creating vector files.
+Where to Create Vectors: Adobe Illustrator is the industry-standard software for creating vector files, which are ideal for logos, text, and designs that need to scale. -

 -